chathura-de-silva/E-Commerce-Platform/docs/README.md

 ## Contacting Support

 * Contact Us: If user encounter any issues or have questions about products or services, user can reach out to customer support team.
-Click on the "Contact Us" link to find the contact details.
+Click on the `Contact Us` link to find the contact details.

-* Terms and conditions : Click on the "Terms and Conditions" link to read about terms and conditions.
+* Terms and conditions : Click on the `Terms and Conditions` link to read about terms and conditions.

 That's it!
 User is now ready to explore and shop on the e-commerce platform.
 If user has any further questions or need assistance, don't hesitate to reach out to friendly customer support team.
 Happy shopping!